codeamt/Deep-Learning-AI/3 Structuring Machine Learning Projects/README.md

 Some of the skills learnt to help construct Machine Learning strategy, specifically for deep learning, include:

 - Learning how orthogonilization - that is, a clear understanding of the cause and effect between specific hyperparameters and certain outcomes - can be used to improve precision with very few adjustments
-- How to evalute various classifiers against each other based on a single number evaluation metric (e.g., F1 score and/or performance average)
+- How to evaluate various classifiers against each other based on a single number evaluation metric (e.g., F1 score and/or performance average)
 - Deciding on satisficing and optimizing metrics, trade-offs between the two, and when to use this approach verses a single number evaluation metric
 - Intuitions and considerations about determining train/dev/test set distributions (e.g., to avoid transposing human bias) to best serve target end users of an application
 - When (natural data tasks) to compare NN's performance to Bayes error, and next steps if projects perform worse than humans